 If you don’t have a cookie scoop, you want about 2 tablespoons of the dough, then roll into balls but don’t roll them too firmly.
 The air pockets increase the chewy factor.
 Yum!

 - Baking time: 14 minutes will give you the perfect golden colour and a chewy centre.
-If you want biscuits that are crunchy all the way through I would cook them on a lower temperature for longer.
-Not tested but I would try 160C for 20-25 minutes.
+If you want biscuits that are crunchy all the way through, cook for 20-22 minutes until they are a darker golden-brown.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.